What is a dissemination project?

 Do not forget to check out the former volunteers’ dissemination projects on this website to get inspired on how to create your own project!
 The projects do not have to take the same format as one of the four mentioned guides.
 Former EVS volunteers have also drawn a cartoon or recorded a song, so there are no limits on how to create a dissemination project.

 Erasmus+ is funding your programme with Dansk ICYE.
 Therefore, it is a requirement that you include the Erasmus+ logo and the funding logo in your dissemination project.
 Furthermore, Dansk ICYE would like you to include their logo as well.
-You can copy paste the logos directly from the link below.
+Please copy the logos directly from below to ensure a good quality of the logos.

-If you would like your dissemination project to be a presentation it should be done for a group of Danish students in high school or Efterskole.
+If you would like your dissemination project to be a presentation it should be done for a group of Danish students in “gymnasium” (high school) or “efterskole” (borading school).
 The presentation should be about what EVS is, what you do at your EVS project, how you experience Denmark, and what your thoughts are on volunteering abroad.

 By doing a presentation you will meet a bunch of young, Danish people and talk to them about your stay in Denmark.
 You have the chance of making an impression on them and inform them about what EVS is, so they might be inspired to do their own EVS.